Rewards / Sanctions

 - Contributing to the Academy and wider community

 - Demonstrating responsibility and holding a position of responsibility

 - Attending revision classes

 It is recognised that a small minority of students may experience difficulty in maintaining the standard of behaviour expected of them.
-In such circumstances, the Inclusion Team will work closely with the SENco, outside agencies, Senior Management and parents to provide the support and discipline necessary for the student to succeed.
+In such circumstances, the Pastoral Team will work closely with the SENDCO, outside agencies, Senior Leadership and parents to provide the support and discipline necessary for the student to succeed.
 This will usually take the form of an Individual Education Plan (IEP) or a Pastoral Support Programme (PSP), drawn up and monitored according to County guidelines.